Tuas TV World

 While Tuas TV World thrived as a film set during this time, modern-day costs and production demands eventually caught up to it.
 It was eventually taken over by SPF as a training ground in 2002.

 The last ever film set to grace Tuas TV World was in 2012.
 That’s when Mediacorp breathed life into its streets to film Joys Of Life, their 30th anniversary period drama.

 As of today, Tuas TV World has closed its doors permanently.
 You can probably peek through its gates to see its old buildings still standing, but no visitors are allowed to enter.
-We can only hope that it’ll someday be turned into a theme park or museum.
+Demolition works are expected to start in the 3rd quarter of 2023 and continue on to late 2024.

 How to get there: There is no accessible public transportation to Tuas TV World.
 However, you can drive to this area.
 It’s located next to the Tuas Checkpoint.